AythamiSalvadorRodriguezValentin/SkeletonPreloader/README.md

 | `pr-features` | Feature Panel |
 | `pr-placeholder` | Image |

-To use it you have to add the class "pr-off" to the element you want to display after preloading, and "pr-on" to the element you want to run during preloading in addition to the class of the type of structure you want toshow.
+To use it you have to add the class "pr-off" to the element you want to display after preloading, and "pr-on" to the element you want to run during preloading in addition to the class of the type of structure you want to show.
 And put a div container of everything with the class "pr-container".

 Example: